 The decline of democracy and free trade have been accompanied by the rise of nationalism.
 Sometimes nationalism is accompanied by xenophobia, authoritarianism, protectionism, or militarism, all of which undermine the free world.

 ★ Some nationalist movements go beyond preserving cultural distinctiveness.
 They champion chauvinism, racism, and xenophobia.
-Similarly, many nationalist movements naturally gravitate towards strongman rule, authoritarianism, or "illiberal democracy," as Hungary's Victor Orban has advocated, all of which undermine the foundations of the free world.
+Similarly, many nationalist movements naturally gravitate towards

 Russia's invasion of Ukraine represents a fundamental violation of the principles of the free world.